-I have spent a lot of time in the past few weeks helping a friend whose flat is under attack by clothes moths.
+I have spent a lot of time in the past few weeks trying to get rid of an infestation of clothes moths.
 The species in question is known as the common clothes moth, the webbing clothes moth, or if you are really posh, as tineola bisselliella.

 There have been clothes moths in this property for many years eating the carpets but it is only recently that damage to clothes was spotted.
 This initiated a massive operation in order to protect the remaining clothes and get rid of the moths.
 Here are some photos of the chewed up carpets and clothes.
 The carpets here are wool and they really like them!